burningion/katacoda-tracing-datadog/golang-kubernetes/step1.md

 # Starting Our Microservices with Docker Compose

-Before we dive into Kubernetes, we'll first instrument our application using `docker-compose`.
-Using `docker-compose` will allow us to simplify our environment, ensuring we focus on instrumentation, before jumping into a live Kubernetes cluster.
+Before we dive into Kubernetes, let's first instrument our application using `docker-compose`.

+Using `docker-compose` when starting will allow us to simplify our environment, ensuring we focus on instrumentation concepts, before jumping into a live Kubernetes cluster.

 We can inspect the `docker-compose.yml` in the `step01` folder, and see the exact services we'll be running.